Perpetual Futures Terms of Service

 (e) close, reduce, or liquidate Positions (in whole or in part) in accordance with the FAQ and Disclosures.

-- We have no duty to monitor your account, issue margin calls, or take enforcement action at any particular time.
+- We have no duty to monitor your account, issue margin calls, or take protective action at any particular time.
 Any action or inaction does not waive our rights.

 7. Eligible Margin Asset and valuation